MalenaPS/llm-systems-reliability-lab/docs/failure_modes.md

 ---

-# Tool Failures
+## Tool Failures

-Tool calls are a major reliability risk because they involve external systems.
+Tool calls are a major reliability risk because they involve interaction with external systems that may fail or return unexpected responses.

-## Examples
+##1# Examples

 - transient tool failure
 - permanent tool failure